frealis/Book-Reviews-with-Goodreads/README.md

 - Creating a Login Page: https://www.youtube.com/watch?v=eBwhBrNbrNI

   ... so the logic behind the login is that when you visit the home page "/" it checks to see if g.user exists -- this is a global variable that holds the username.
-Since it probably won't exist the first time someone visits a page, they get directed to login.html.
-Additionally, the before_request() function clears g.user everytime a request is made -- whether it's a GET request to go to another page, reload the same page, or a POST request.
+Since it shouldn't exist the first time someone visits a page, they get directed to login.html.

   ... when a user hits the "Submit" button, any key:value pair within the session{} dictionary that has key="user" gets popped, and then an IF conditional checks to make sure that the password is valid.
-If it is, then whatever was typed into the Username field from the <form> gets put into the session{} dictionary as {"user": username} or something similar I guess, and is stored as a cookie.
+If it is, then whatever was typed into the Username field from the <form> gets put into the session{} dictionary and is stored as a cookie.

-  ... anyways, the before_request() function will load this key:value pair into the g.user variable, and the g.user variable is used to determine whether or not a user can view index.html.
+  ... the before_request() function will load this key:value pair into the g.user variable, and the g.user variable is used to determine whether or not a user can view index.html.
 As long as {"user": username} exists within the session{} dictionary then the user has an active session.

 - Another note: it's a good idea to add *.pyc to the .gitignore file, and additionally you can ask git to remove any *.pyc files that happen to already be tracked by git by running the following from the command line:

   $ git rm --cached *.pyc

   ... https://coderwall.com/p/wrxwog/why-not-to-commit-pyc-files-into-git-and-how-to-fix-if-you-already-did

+- The flask_session folder should also be added to the .gitignore file.